songc42/Feature-proliferation/README.md

 For a quick start,
 *  Step 1: [Download](#pre-trained-models) pretrained StyleGAN2 models to this repository.
-*  Step 2: Perform the following command using our picked seeds.
+*  Step 2: Perform the following command using our curated seeds.
 ```
 python SG2_modify.py --outdir=out \
   --seed 70383 \